PavanRangani/docs/docs/prd/gifting/browse-gift.md

 ## Filter

+- Applicable only for `Given` and `Received` tab.
-- In both tabs, Provides a way to filter records using year
+- In both tabs, Provides a way to filter records using year and Gift Type.
+- `From Year` and `To Year` field always shows current year and all the distinct years from available records.
+- `Gift Type` field shows type of gifts.
+Its values are `All`, `Lifetime` & `GST`.
-- By default shows current year in `From Year` and `To Year` field
+- By default shows current year in `From Year` and `To Year` field and `All` in `Gift Type` field.
-- `From Year` and `To Year` field always shows current year and all the distinct years from available records
+- Records are sorted in ascending order of year in the `From Year` and `To Year` fields.
 - `To Year` field always shows years which are higher than the year selected in `From Year` field
+- When filter is applied, shows `RESET` button.
+On `RESET`, all filters will be reset to its default value.

 ### UI Requirements